davidhyland/WordPress-Kickoff/README.md

   Note the final `.` which clones the files into the folder root.
 Replace with `foldername` if desired.
 Destination folder must be empty.

+* Edit setup.sh and change the default license keys and site URL as needed.
+Prompts are given to confirm these
+* Also update the MYSQL_EXE constant with the local mysql.exe path, if auto creation of database is desired
 * Open Git Bash (or a Git Bash terminal in VSC) and run setup.

 `./setup.sh`

-* This will take up to a minute to complete.
-This will download the WP core as a submodule, install all essential plugins via composer, create local-config.php with provided database details and create the database
+* This script takes around a minute to complete and will:
+  * Install all required plugins via Composer, installing Composer if needed
+  * Create local-config.php with provided database details
+  * Optionally create the database

 ## Questions & Answers